Makenann/WorldBoxAccess/README.md

 - combat target when useful
 - health state
 - role context
-- city / kingdom context when relevant
+- city and kingdom context when relevant
 ## Events
 The event system is a major accessibility layer for WorldBox.
 ### Event Menu